Validate Workflow

 Manifests

-For programmatic use, --output json emits a single object on stdout with versionCheck, manifests, presetDeviations, and summary fields.
+For programmatic use, --output json emits a single object on stdout with versionCheck, manifests, presetDeviations, summary, connectivity, and reportPath fields.
 Logs go to stderr.

 See Also